sourcegraph/sourcegraph-public-snapshot/doc/integration/bitbucket_server.md

 You can find the full source code for the plugin at [github.com/sourcegraph/bitbucket-server-plugin](https://github.com/sourcegraph/bitbucket-server-plugin/).

-#### Native Code Intelligence
+#### Native code navigation

-The Bitbucket Server plugin provides **native code intelligence** without users having to install the [Sourcegraph browser extension](browser_extension.md).
+The Bitbucket Server plugin provides **native code navigation** without users having to install the [Sourcegraph browser extension](browser_extension.md).

 It does that by fetching the required JavaScript code from the configured Sourcegraph instance and injecting it into the HTML that the Bitbucket Server / Bitbucket Data Center instance serves.
 See the [`sourcegraph-bitbucket.js`](https://github.com/sourcegraph/bitbucket-server-plugin/blob/master/src/main/resources/js/sourcegraph-bitbucket.js) file for how it does that.

 The code that's injected is the code of the [Sourcegraph browser extension](#browser-extension).
-It is hosted by your Sourcegraph instance in this case and adds the same code intelligence functionality to all files and pull requests viewed on Bitbucket Server / Bitbucket Data Center.
+It is hosted by your Sourcegraph instance in this case and adds the same code navigation functionality to all files and pull requests viewed on Bitbucket Server / Bitbucket Data Center.

 The code only talks to the Sourcegraph instance that's configured in the Bitbucket Server plugin configuration.
 It doesn't add any more load to the Bitbucker Server instance.